wombleton/gitlaw-nz/acts/C/Chatham Islands Council Act 1995.md

     (6) The Chatham Islands Council may at any time revoke a notice given under subsection (3) by giving to the person to whom that notice was given a written notice revoking the notice given under subsection (3).

-    (7) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,500---
+    (7) Every person commits an offence and is liable on conviction to a fine not exceeding $1,500---

     *   (a) who fails to comply with a notice under subsection (3); or